Hacking victim SolarWinds hires ex-Homeland Security official Krebs as consultant

 Krebs was the first leader of Homeland Security unit CISA and led the national effort to keep the 2020 election safe from hacking and to dispel related misinformation.
 He was fired by President Donald Trump after he continued to assert the election was not “rigged” but free from electronic chicanery.

-Trump has made unsubstantiated claims the Nov.
+Trump has falsely claimed that the Nov.
 3 election, which he lost to Democrat Joe Biden, was riddled with fraud.

 Stamos, an adjunct professor at Stanford, helped coordinate a broader effort by academics and nonprofits to rapidly dispel coordinated attempts to spread false election-related information.
 He also was among those brought in to advise on security at fast-growing videoconferencing company Zoom Video Communications Inc after a series of flaws were reported.